DataTalksClub/stock-markets-analytics-zoomcamp/projects/README.md

 Suggested set of things to include:
 * README.md
-* Notebooks (research outcomes in Colab or Jupiter Notebooks),
+* Notebooks (research outcomes in Colab or Jupyter Notebooks),
 * .py files with scripts for each step
 * data workflow and command list to run it automatically
 * pipenv or requirements.txt